Najipian/laravelurlcrawler/README.md

 # laravelurlcrawler
-This is a simple web site crawler made by laravel 5.7
+This is a simple web site crawler using laravel 5.7

 # Installation
 1 - clone the project